-The permittee is authorized to discharge only in accordance with: 1) the permittee's General Application for Waste Discharge Permit, accepted for processing on January 21, 2015; 2) the terms and conditions of this permit; and 3) only from Outfall #001A and #001B.
-Discharges of wastewater from any other point source(s) are not authorized under this permit, and must be reported in accordance with Standard Condition B(5), Bypasses, of this permit.
+The permittee is authorized to discharge only in accordance with: 1) the permittee's General Application for Waste Discharge Permit, accepted for processing on September 1, 2015; 2) the terms and conditions of this permit; and 3) only from internal Outfall #001, #002, and #003.
+Discharges of wastewater from any other point source are not authorized under this permit, and must be reported in accordance with Standard Condition D(f)(1), Twenty-four hour reporting, of this permit.

-D. NOTIFICATION REQUIREMENTS
+D. NOTIFICATION REQUIREMENT

-In accordance with Standard Condition 6, the permittee must notify the Department of the following:
+In accordance with Standard Condition D, the permittee must notify the Department of the following:

-- 1. Any substantial change in the volume or character of pollutants being introduced into the wastewater collection and treatment system. - 2.
-For the purposes of this section, adequate notice must include information on: - a.
-The quality or quantity of wastewater introduced to the wastewater collection and treatment system; and - b.
+- 1. Any introduction of pollutants into the wastewater collection and treatment system from an indirect discharger in a primary industrial category discharging process wastewater; and - 2.
+Any substantial change in the volume or character of pollutants being introduced into the wastewater collection and treatment system by a source introducing pollutants to the system at the time of permit issuance.
+For the purposes of this section, notice regarding substantial change must include information on: - a. the quality and quantity of wastewater introduced to the wastewater collection and treatment system; and - b. any anticipated impact caused by the change in the quantity or quality of the wastewater to be discharged from the treatment system. - 3.
+For the purposes of this section, adequate notice shall include information on: - a.
+The quality and quantity of wastewater introduced to the wastewater collection and treatment system; and - b.
 Any anticipated impact of the change in the quantity or quality of the wastewater to be discharged from the treatment system.